oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 This will download and unpack the operator source into `/tmp/weblogic-kubernetes-operator`.

-We use the `/tmp' as an example directory; you can use a different location.
+We use `/tmp` as an example directory; you can use a different location.

 ##### Operator's Helm chart configuration